 - Yorick from Y: The Last Man.
 He had an actual death wish for a while, being the last man on earth and all, but he got over it after a session of good old-fashioned S&M-themed psychiatric assistance.

 - Tony "Iron Man" Stark's third answer to everything appears to be "Electrocute/asphyxiate/experiment on myself" right after "Build more guns" and "Jump in front of the thing being aimed at my better armoured teammate famous for his use of a shield."
-Given the amount of awful shit he's been subjected to it's quite possible that another trope is at play here
+Given the amount of awful shit he's been subjected to it's quite possible that another trope is at play here.

-- Interestingly, the recent Avengers film makes this part of his Character Development: Captain America initially calls him out on his un-willingness to to sacrifice himself (while Stark claims he can always Take a Third Option), making his (almost) sacrifice to save the city from a nuke at the end a pretty big turning point for him.
+- Interestingly, the Avengers film makes this part of his Character Development: Captain America initially calls him out on his un-willingness to sacrifice himself (while Stark claims he can always Take a Third Option), making his (almost) sacrifice to save the city from a nuke at the end a pretty big turning point for him.